Regional Contest Rules

 When the Executive Committee of the Jury responds to the

-clarification request, the team receives its Clarification
+clarification request, the team receives their answer

 is incorrect or the answer is clear from the problem